-In the last five years, Dr. Khan has conducted cross-cultural research with Bangladeshi college students as well as with African American college students on “Parental acceptance and rejection, intimate adult relationships, corporal punishment, and psychological well-being.”
+In the last ten years, Dr. Khan has conducted cross-cultural research with Bangladeshi college students as well as with African American college students on “Parental acceptance and rejection, intimate adult relationships, corporal punishment, and psychological well-being.”
 Additionally, she has done NIH funded evaluative research on “Student achievement and its relationship with perceived parental and teacher acceptance/rejection in the Mississippi Delta.”
-She also worked with the ARCH research project on “An Evaluation of the Current Assessments of Resilience to Disasters for the Coastal Communities of Mississippi”; FIPSI research project on “Obesity Problems among school students and parents in Canton Mississippi”; and NTSCOE research project on “Engagement of minority communities in public awareness Programs (EMCAPS)”.
+She also worked with the ARCH research project on “An Evaluation of the Current Assessments of Resilience to Disasters for the Coastal Communities of Mississippi”; FIPSI research project on “Obesity Problems among school students and parents in Canton Mississippi”; and NTSCOE research project on “Engagement of minority communities in public awareness Programs (EMCAPS)” and has several publication in referred journals.

 Dr. Khan also has an interest in acting and singing.
 She has performed regularly on Bangladesh Television, a National TV of Bangladesh.
 She regularly organizes and participates at different cultural activities held in North America to celebrate various Bangladeshi events.